Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Prediction of COPD Exacerbations

-The \texttt{RFRE.PO} algorithm is completely agnostic to statistical significance and scientific experience, so long as the squared error within nodes along cut-points decreases.
-And although it may occasionally include a predictor that is not useful in the validation set (Type I Error analog), it has a much better chance of including predictors that are useful but would not have met statistical significance (akin to a Type II error) in traditional statistical model building environments.
-If the scientific goal of analysis is prediction, the \texttt{RFRE.PO} approach seems remarkably simple, effective, and reproducible.
+The \texttt{RFRE.PO} algorithm includes predictors, with corresponding split decisions, that minimize squared error of the predictions relative to the pseudo-observations.
+This algorithm is completely agnostic to statistical significance and scientific experience, so long as the squared error within nodes along cut-points decreases, so validation checks are quite important.
+With variable power to detect statistical significance of useful predictors, methods that require statistical significance for model inclusion may be disadvantaged in terms of prediction when compared to the \texttt{RFRE.PO} algorithm that does not have this requirement.
+And although the \texttt{RFRE.PO} algorithm may occasionally include a predictor that is not useful in the validation set (type I error analog), it has a much better chance of including predictors that are useful but would not have met statistical significance (akin to a type II error) in traditional statistical model building environments.
+If the scientific goal of analysis is prediction, the \texttt{RFRE.PO} approach seems remarkably simple and effective.